Reidmen/crypto_hitchhiker/README.md

 # Hitchhiker
 A few weeks ago, I came across the [DeepLOB](https://arxiv.org/pdf/1808.03668) article.
-I found it quite interesting, especially if you can find have at hand a rich dataset!
-My main question was, can something simpler be done in Crypto?
+I found it quite interesting, especially if you have a rich dataset at hand!
+My main question was: can something simpler be done in the Crypto market?
 The reasons were two-fold:
-* The original DeepLOB has over 100K parameters to predict UP, STATIONARY, DOWN movements, using a rich LOB dataset of over 130M rows.
-Can the ideas be transfered to a different market?.
-In Kaggle you can find a nice 10 Level LOB (BTCUSD) [Binance-LOB](https://www.kaggle.com/datasets/siavashraz/bitcoin-perpetualbtcusdtp-limit-order-book-data) recoding 12 consecutive days, starting from January 9th, 2023, until January 20th, 2023,
+* The original DeepLOB model has over 100K parameters to predict UP, STATIONARY, and DOWN movements, using a rich LOB dataset of over 130M rows.
+Can these ideas be transferred to a different market?
+On Kaggle, you can find a suitable 10-Level LOB (BTCUSDT Perpetual) dataset: [Binance-LOB](https://www.kaggle.com/datasets/siavashraz/bitcoin-perpetualbtcusdtp-limit-order-book-data), recording 12 consecutive days from January 9th, 2023, to January 20th, 2023.
-* Given the reduction in magnitude of freely-available data, can a 10x simpler model for the Crypto Market be created?
-What about interpretability?
+* Given the reduction in the magnitude of freely available data compared to the original study, can a significantly simpler model (10x or 12x fewer parameters) be created for the Crypto Market?
+What about its interpretability?

 ## LOB dataset
-Given my limitations on GPU, I decided to downsample the dataset through (500ms) average periods.
-To goal was simple, have 0.5 (s) data points.
-The dataset was nice enough to only require a backfilling to endup with 0 NaNs per feature.
+Given my GPU limitations, I decided to downsample the dataset by averaging over 500ms periods.
+The goal was simple: obtain data points representing 0.5 second intervals.
+The dataset required only minimal backfilling to end up with 0 NaNs per feature.

 ### Computing Moves (k)
-As done in the [DeepLOB](https://arxiv.org/pdf/1808.03668) article, the aim is to predict movement directions by computing mid prices (L1 Bid/Ask mid price) and averaged mid prices over past and future $k$ periods.
-The definition are given below:
+As in the [DeepLOB](https://arxiv.org/pdf/1808.03668) article, the aim is to predict price movement directions.
+This is done by computing the L1 mid-price and comparing its average over preceding and succeeding $k$ periods.
+The definitions are given below:

 *Mid-Price Calculation:* The mid-price ($p_t$, at time $t$) is calculated as the average of the best ask price ($p_{ask\_l1}$) and the best bid price ($p_{bid\_l1}$):

 $$p_t = \frac{p_{ask\_l1} + p_{bid\_l1}}{2}$$

-*Moment Calculation:* Two moments are calculated for each time $t$.
-The average mid-price over the past (future) $k$ periods:
+*Moment Calculation:* Two moving averages are calculated for each time $t$: the average mid-price over the preceding $k$ periods ($moment\_{minus}$) and the succeeding $k$ periods ($moment\_{plus}$):

 $$moment\_minus = \frac{1}{k} \sum_{i=t-k}^{t-1} p_i,\quad moment\_plus = \frac{1}{k} \sum_{i=t+1}^{t+k} p_i$$

 > [!NOTE]
-> *Handling Out-of-Bound Prices* If the calculation window extends beyond the available data, the moments are adjusted to the remaining dataset.
+> *Handling Out-of-Bound Prices:* If the calculation window extends beyond the available data boundaries, the averages are computed using only the available data points within that window.

 *Moment Direction:* The moment direction is computed as the percentage change between `moment_plus` and `moment_minus`:

-$$moment\_direction = \frac{moment\_plus - moment\_minus}{moment\_minus}$$
+$$moment\_{direction} = \frac{moment\_{plus} - moment\_{minus}}{moment\_{minus}}$$

-If $moment\_minus$ is 0, $moment\_direction$ is set to 0 to avoid division by zero.
+If $moment\_{minus}$ is 0, $moment\_{direction}$ is set to 0 to avoid division by zero.

 *Move Classification:* The move at time $t$ is classified based on the `moment_direction` and a predefined threshold $\alpha$.